Want to know awesome things to do in Maui with kids? Check out my complete guide to Maui kid-friendly experiences, restaurants, and places to stay.

 Best Beaches to Go to on Maui with Kids

 Believe it or not, there are certain beaches that are better for families than others.
+I suggest bringing a beach wagon with you to easily haul kids and beach stuff.
 Check out my list of most family-friendly beaches on Maui:

 BABY BEACH IN PAIA